Ajay B. Limaye 🔊

 Ph.D., Planetary Sciences, Caltech (2015)

-Ajay B. Limaye is an Assistant Professor in the UVA Department of Environmental Sciences.
+Ajay B. Limaye is an Associate Professor in the Department of Environmental Sciences at the University of Virginia.
 He studies the evolution of landscapes on Earth and other planets, focusing on the role of rivers.
 Current research topics include river forms, dynamics and deposits; landscape and sedimentary records of climate on Mars and Titan; and feedbacks between landslides and ecology in central Virginia.
 Tools for this work include remote sensing, geospatial analysis, numerical modeling and laboratory experiments.
+Limaye is a recipient of the National Science Foundation’s CAREER Award.

 Email: [email protected] | CV | Google Scholar | LinkedIn